-The UK government has announced recently a commitment to introduce legislation to end the retail sales of energy drinks to children aged under 18 years.
+The government has recently consulted on ending the sale of energy drinks to children and adolescents.
 Questions remain about their patterns of CED use, the effects on their physical, mental and social health and wellbeing, and subsequent effects of use on their behaviour and life-course outcomes.
 A range of prevalence estimates and effects have been reported in evidence syntheses, and the quality of these evidence syntheses thus far has not been assessed.
 It is also unclear whether newer primary research is available to add to the synthesised evidence.